 Put simply, The Hiss are the beige dinner of the culinary world; the Birds Eye frozen chicken nuggets of gaming.
 We all deserve better.

-Of course, I get what Remedy was going for: a blend of The X-Files, David Lynch with a dash of the du jour at the moment: modern superhero sensibilities.
+Of course, I get what Remedy was going for: a blend of The X-Files and David Lynch — along with a dash of the du jour at the moment: modern superhero sensibilities.
 However, spoilers: just because Control homages great fiction, it doesn’t necessarily mean it’s, you know, great.

 For me personally, I just don’t feel like the world is compelling or cohesive enough.
 Instead, I confidently believe that Swery 65 and Access Games’ 2010 open world survival horror title, Deadly Premonition — which is ironically even clunkier than Remedy’s 2019 effort gameplay-wise — absolutely nails the David Lynch/X-Files’ tone and feel with much greater aplomb.